unm-digital-history/campus-history/essays/maxwell-museum/index.md

   bg-id="bg1"
 %}

+### Ancestors
-> Modern humans are one of the most biologically successful, and unique, living mammals.
+> "Modern humans are one of the most biologically successful, and unique, living mammals.
 Through the development of extensive and elaborate technology, we have become a major influence on the modern world, modifying it for our purposes and altering the lives of other creatures.
-Ancestors will lead you through those aspects of modern humanity that makes us unique and successful tracing the path of evolution through the past four million years. [^note3]
+Ancestors will lead you through those aspects of modern humanity that makes us unique and successful tracing the path of evolution through the past four million years." [^note3]

 [^note3]:  " 'Ancestors,' Maxwell Museum of Anthropology, https://maxwellmuseum.unm.edu/exhibits/permanent/ancestors."